 Unique Color and Texture

-A lovely cross between red and brown, pine mulch can add a pop of color to your landscape.
+A lovely cross between red and brown, pine straw landscaping can add a pop of color to your flower beds.

 Especially in darker colors, standard mulch may appear dense or flat.
 On the other hand, pine mulch’s thin needles have a light, fluffy appearance.

 You’ll need a shovel, wheelbarrow, rake and a heavy dose of elbow grease to apply standard mulch.
 Also, you’ll likely need to set aside an entire morning or afternoon for your mulch-spreading task.

 On the other hand, pine needles are light enough to spread by handfuls.
 (Just make sure to wear protective gloves to avoid getting poked or scratched!)